 Validation in steps 1 and 4 is necessary to ensure that calculated values and reference data agree within the error bars defined by the calibration or prediction model.
-One generally faces the case where reference data uncertainty alone cannot explain the errors amplitude, and corrections to the calibration model have to be done, either by updating its deterministic part (representing the systematic errors), or its stochastic part (representing the random errors).
+One generally faces the case where reference data uncertainty alone cannot explain the errors amplitude, and corrections to the calibration model have to be done, either by updating its deterministic part (representing the systematic errors) or its stochastic part (representing the random errors).

-3.1 Distribution of errors

-Designing a statistical model requires to examine the data and their distribution.
-We illustrate the process on the case of the B3LYP DFA for lattice constants (LC), extracted from the full application set described in Section 4.1.
+3.1.
+Distribution of Errors.
+Designing a statistical model requires us to examine the data and their distribution.
+We illustrate the process on the case of the B3LYP DFA for lattice constants (LC), extracted from the full application set described in section 4.1.
 This example is well representative of the other cases considered in the present article.

-3.1.1 Systematic and random errors

-Fig. 1 (a) displays a scatter plot of the reference data vs. the calculated data.
-One observes that the points are grouped along a line which is not the identity line.
-This is an evidence of the presence of systematic errors and of a trend in the systematic errors, which in this case increase as a function of the calculated property value.
+3.1.1.
+Systematic and Random Errors.
+Figure 1a displays a scatter plot of the reference data vs the calculated data.
+One observes that the points are grouped along a line that is not the identity line.
+This is evidence of the presence of systematic errors and of a trend in the systematic errors, which in this case increase as a function of the calculated property value.

-Plotting the errors (set $E{LC,B3LYP}$ ) against the calculated values (Fig. 1(b)) reveals more clearly the trend: the errors increase more or less linearly with the value of the lattice constant and have a non-null mean value.
-The orange line represents the least squares linear fit of the errors.
-The MSE and $MSE \pm RMSD$ values of these data are represented by horizontal full and dashed lines, respectively.
+Plotting the errors (set $E{\rm LC,B3LYP}$ ) against the calculated values (Figure 1b) reveals more clearly the trend: the errors increase more or less linearly with the value of the lattice constant and have a non-null mean value.
+The orange line represents the least-squares linear fit of the errors.
+The MSE and MSE $\pm$ RMSD values of these data are represented by horizontal full and dashed lines, respectively.

 The trend line represents a systematic effect (a deterministic contribution) in the errors, which has to be corrected before we can estimate the random contribution on which the uncertainty estimation is based.
-The corrected errors, obtained by subtraction of the leastsquares regression line are shown in Fig. 1 (b) (triangles) and present a zero-centered, more or less symmetrical distribution.
-One can see that
+The corrected errors, obtained by subtraction of the least-squares regression line are shown in Figure 1b (triangles) and present a zero-centered, more or less symmetrical distribution.
+One can see that they do not present any obvious trend.
+Moreover, their RMSD is smaller than for the uncorrected errors.